chef/chef-web-docs/chef_master/source/custom_resources.rst

 -----------------------------------------------------
 .. tag dsl_custom_resource_block_action_class

-Use the ``action_class.class_eval`` block to make methods available to the actions in the custom resource.
+Use the ``action_class`` block to make methods available to the actions in the custom resource.
 Modules with helper methods created as files in the cookbook library directory may be included.
-New action methods may also be defined directly in the ``action_class.class_eval`` block.
-Code in the ``action_class.class_eval`` block has access to the new_resource properties.
+New action methods may also be defined directly in the ``action_class`` block.
+Code in the ``action_class`` block has access to the new_resource properties.

 Assume a helper module has been created in the cookbook ``libraries/helper.rb`` file.